 If you could carry one single, solitary piece of equipment for survival or self-defense, what would it be?
 I’d argue it should be a flashlight.
-Not a pistol, not even a knife, but a good, reliable and bright flashlight.
-Light is so essential for success in any instance of low or no light, the thought of going without it seems insane.
+No, not a knife, but a good, reliable and bright flashlight.
+Light is so essential for success in any instance of low or no light, the thought of going without it seems far-fetched.

 A powerful and handy EDC flashlight serves many purposes and not all of them are defense related.
 A flashlight can help you navigate with sure-footing when it is too dark to see well, identify and disorient a sketchy person who may be a potential threat, light up ambush points, find something you dropped and signal distant interests.

 Our sight is our most important sense, and so darkness is our most primal weakness.
 A flashlight is the best tools for obviating that weakness.

 In this article, I’ll be discussing the characteristics of modern EDC flashlights and presenting a list of my favorite lights on the market going into 2019.
 No matter what your specific requirements are, I am sure you’ll find one that will be just right for you.